Init script

 start on (local-filesystems

-and stopped udevtrigger)
+and stopped udevtrigger)task

 pre-start exec mkdir -p /var/run/network